zawadz88/AnalyticsEventGenerator/README.md

 - sample apps
-  -- cross-platform sample app - Android, iOS, desktop, JS -- sample apps for when cross-platform library used -- configure a dummy analytics service to send events on button clicks -- define a duration extension
+  -- cross-platform sample app - Android, iOS, desktop, JS -- separate sample apps for when cross-platform library used - Android, iOS, JS -- configure a dummy analytics service to send events on button clicks
 - more unit tests for plugin, especially code generation
 - clean up CodeGenerator
-- configure Maven Central/Github Packages to publish Plugin + Runtime for both platforms
+- configure Maven Central/Github Packages to publish Plugin + Runtime for all platforms
+- add info in README how to run locally
 - GithubActions/CI support
 - add an option to provide an allowlist for event/attribute names